-The Common Shares may be sold pursuant to this Prospectus by the Selling Stockholders.
-Assuming all Warrants are exercised, the Company will receive aggregate proceeds from the issuance of such shares to the Selling Stockholders in the amount of approximately \$375,000.
-These sales may occur in privately negotiated transactions or in the over-the-counter market or a combination of such methods of sale, at fixed prices which may be changed, at market prices prevailing at the time of sale, at prices related to prevailing market prices or at negotiated prices.
-The Company has been advised by the Selling Stockholders that they have not made any arrangements relating to the distribution of the shares of Common Stock covered by this Prospectus.
-In effecting sales, broker-dealers engaged by the Selling
+The Common Shares may be sold pursuant to this Prospectus by the Selling Stockholder.
+These sales may occur in privately negotiated transactions or in the over-the-counter market through brokers and dealers as agents or to brokers and dealers as principals, who may receive compensation in the form of discounts or commissions from the Selling Stockholder or from the purchasers of the Common Stock for whom the broker-dealers may act as agent or to whom they may sell as principal, or both.
+The Company has been advised by the Selling Stockholder that they have not made any arrangements relating to the distribution of the shares of Common Stock covered by this Prospectus.
+In effecting sales, broker-dealers engaged by the Selling Stockholder may arrange for other broker-dealers to participate.
+Broker-dealers will receive commissions or discounts from the Selling Stockholder in amounts to be negotiated immediately prior to the sale.

-Stockholders may arrange for other broker-dealers to participate.
-Broker-dealers will receive commissions or discounts from the Selling Stockholders in amounts to be negotiated immediately prior to the sale.
-In order to comply with the securities laws of certain states, if applicable, the Common Shares will be sold in such jurisdictions only through registered or licensed brokers or dealers.
-In addition, in certain states the Common Shares may not be sold unless they have been registered or qualified for sale in the applicable state or an exemption from the registration or qualification requirement is available and is complied with by the Company and the Selling Stockholders.

-The Selling Stockholders and any broker-dealers who execute sales for the Selling Stockholders may be deemed to be "underwriters" within the meaning of the Securities Act by virtue of the number of shares of Common Stock to be sold or resold by such persons or entities or the manner of sale thereof, or both.
-If the Selling Stockholders, broker-dealers or other holders were determined to be underwriters, any discounts or commissions received by them or by brokers or dealers acting on their behalf and any profits received by them on the resale of their shares of Common Stock might be deemed underwriting compensation under the Securities Act.
+The Selling Stockholder and any broker-dealers who execute sales for the Selling Stockholder may be deemed to be "underwriters" within the meaning of the Securities Act by virtue of the number of shares of Common Stock to be sold or resold by such persons or entities or the manner of sale thereof, or both.
+If the Selling Stockholder, broker-dealers or other holders were determined to be underwriters, any discounts or commissions received by them or by brokers or dealers acting on their behalf and any profits received by them on the resale of their shares of Common Stock might be deemed underwriting compensation under the Securities Act.

-The Selling Stockholders have represented to the Company that any purchase or sale of the Common Stock by it will be in compliance with applicable rules and regulations of the Commission.
+The Selling Stockholder has represented to the Company that any purchase or sale of the Common Stock by it will be in compliance with applicable rules and regulations of the Commission.